shreekrishnaacharya/nestjs-search-page/publish/README.md

         value?: string | number | boolean | null;
     }
     ```
-    *is_relational*: Indicate if the attribute is relational. ie this will extract the relational table of current table\
+    *is_relational*: Indicate if the attribute is relational.
+If attribute value type is boolen, \
+                    then also the current attribute is taken relational unless is_relational is set to false.\
-                      and add to your response.
-Default value is false.\
+                    ie this will extract the relational table of current table and add to your response.
+Default value is null.\
 \
     *column*: Name of table's column where your want to query.
 Default value is the name of the attribute.\
 \
-    *is_nested*: Indicate if current quering attribute is of relational table column. when this options is set to true.\
+    *is_nested*: Indicate if current quering attribute is of relational table column.
+If the column name \
+                    consist of dot ie '.' then the attribute is taken nested.
+When this options is set to true, \
-                    column option must be define indicating the relational table name and column name saperated by dot.
+                    column option must be define indicating the relational table name and column name \
+                    saperated by dot.
 Default is false.\
                     Example : \
                     ```
-                    {column:"post.title",is_nested:true}
+                    {column:"post.title"}
                     ```
 \
 \